ibm-cloud-architecture/eda-rt-inventory-gitops/docs/index.md

 docker-compose -f docker-compose-kafka.yaml up -d
 ```

+### Demonstration script for local

-The demonstration script is the [same as described in this chapter](./demo-script.md), except that we use Kafdrop to visualize the content of Event Streams topics.
+The demonstration script is the [same as the one described in this chapter](./demo-script.md), except that we use Kafdrop to visualize the content of Event Streams topics.

 Use the simulator the console is: [http://localhost:8080/#/](http://localhost:8080/).